 Perhaps the most significant trial Christian faces on his quest is in the valleys: the Valley of Humiliation, and the Valley of the Shadow of Death.

 As Christian enters the first valley, he fears for his life and wonders if he should turn back– until he remembers there is no armor on his back.
 His armor will only protect him if he continues to move forward.
-This is a hidden reminder for us: we are safe as long as we keep seeking Jesus and do not run farther away from Him.
+This is a hidden reminder for us: we are safe as long as we keep seeking Jesus.

 Sadly, the pain is not over yet.
 There is still the Valley of the Shadow of Death, a worse place than the Valley of Humiliation, darker, narrower, close to hell, solitary; but Christian must walk through it, because the way to the Celestial City is through it.
 Christian continues to walk, but barely.
 He hears whispers of blasphemies, thinking they sprung from his own mind; he can’t sway to the right or left or he will fall; he can barely see.
 Christian has almost perished from sheer pain, when he hears the voice of another in the valley declaring a promise, Scripture.
 This voice is Christian’s encouragement, and he survives the valley.
 Looking at it from a distance after he clears it, he sees that his imagination had nothing to do with the danger: it was real, all of it.
 This is a place we will all walk, as well, if we do not turn back.
 We must walk through it, because Heaven is on the other side.
 It’s painful and dark, and it’s all dangerously real, but take comfort!
 You are not the only one to walk there.
 Claim Scripture and you will make it through the valley.